• Skip to primary navigation

 This post may contain affiliate links.
 See our disclosure policy for details.

 Hey Internet, is there anything more basic than a tofu scramble?
 Haha.
-But seriously, this is one of my FAVORITE breakfasts (because I'm more of a savory foods kinda gal anyway), and it couldn't be any easier.
+But seriously, this is one of my FAVORITE breakfasts (because I'm more of a savory foods kinda person anyway), and it couldn't be any easier.

 For some reason, tofu (especially medium or firm tofu) seems to make the perfect substitute for scrambled eggs.
 It has that soft, somewhat chewy, supple texture that eggs have.
 It's also packed with protein but contains zero cholesterol!